|

 to the FLL functionality is made here.

-Since this firmware version
+Since this firmware version creates a

-creates a "universal" PIC able to work
+"universal" PIC able to work on both

-on both 10MHz and 5MHz systems,
+10MHz and 5MHz systems, I will no

-I will no longer be distribuing a 5MHz
+longer be distribuing a 5MHz firmware

-wish to use a 5MHz OXCO must
+version.
+Those who wish to use a 5MHz

-ground the PIC's pin 21 to enable
+OXCO must ground the PIC's pin 21 to

-the 5MHz mode.
+enable the 5MHz mode.
 See the Additional

 Assembly